lukaev3/Synthi-Projekt-PM2/README.md

 # Synthi-Projekt-PM2
-This is an repository of our Project in Digital Design Class!
+This is a repository of our Project in Digital Design Class!